BloxBetting/BloxTools/README.md

 ## 📝 To-Do List 📝

-- **✨ Add support for more battle types**: Currently focused on 2v2, but I plan to extend functionality to other game modes, mainly leading team highlights.
+:white_square_button: ✨ Add support for more battle types**: Currently focused on 2v2, but I plan to extend functionality to other game modes, mainly leading team highlights.
-- **📈 Add a Net gain / Loss tracker to track how much your up / down per session, as well as your starting balance
+:white_square_button: 📈 Add a Net gain / Loss tracker to track how much your up / down per session, as well as your starting balance
-- **🎮 Improve user interface**: Work on better visuals, customization options, and smoother transitions for score updates.
+:ballot_box_with_check: 🎮 Improve user interface**: Work on better visuals, customization options, and smoother transitions for score updates.
-- **📱 Mobile Compatibility**: Ensure the extension works seamlessly on mobile browsers.
+:white_square_button: 📱 Mobile Compatibility**: Ensure the extension works seamlessly on mobile browsers.
-- **📈 Performance Optimization**: Optimize code for faster score tracking, especially for longer or more complex battles.
+:ballot_box_with_check: 📈 Performance Optimization**: Optimize code for faster score tracking, especially for longer or more complex battles.
-- **🎥 Create more tutorials**: Develop step-by-step video guides on installation and usage for new users.
+:white_square_button: 🎥 Create more tutorials**: Develop step-by-step video guides on installation and usage for new users.

 ## 📱 Stay Connected 📱